maxblumenschein/mdtoanything/README.md

       template: info.latex
 ```

 By default the templates are assumed inside the [Pandoc user directory](#latex-template-file).
-You can also define custom paths or use a link to the repo:
+You can also define custom paths or use URLs:

 ```yaml
 template: "https://raw.githubusercontent.com/maxblumenschein/mdtoanything/main/latex%20templates/info.latex"